-It’s no surprise to his embryology team that Dr VerMilyea was asked to deliver the keynote address at the 17th Annual Clinical Embryologists Summit Conference at the University of Wisconsin-Madison this month.
+It’s no surprisethat Dr VerMilyea delivered the keynote address at the 17th Annual Clinical Embryologists Summit Conference.

 The theme for the conference is Control Freaks: Developing and Executing an Effective Quality Management System (QMS).
-Dr VerMilyea will explain his role in managing the complex procedures at what was recently named by Forbes Magazine as one of the country’s busiest IVF clinics.
+Dr VerMilyea will explain his role in managing the complex procedures at what Forbes recently named as one of the country’s busiest IVF clinics.

-An IVF lab is required to have a quality management system in place to be in compliance and maintain accreditations, but self-proclaimed control freaks like Dr VerMilyea raise the bar even higher to examine quality improvement.
+An IVF lab must have a quality management system in place to be in compliance and maintain accreditations.
+However, self-proclaimed control freaks like Dr VerMilyea raise the bar even higher to examine quality improvement.

 “This summit gives us the forum to share ideas and learn new best practices from our colleagues representing IVF labs across the US and abroad,” says Dr VerMilyea.
 “Having studied at and directed labs in the UK, Japan and New Zealand, I can paint a broad picture of the systems and quality control protocols that improve patient outcomes.”

-The Texas Fertility Center IVF lab announced its affiliation with Ovation Fertility in 2015 and has joined a dynamic alliance of some of the country’s top IVF centers and laboratories.
-The partnership allows Texas Fertility Center access to genetic services and a collaborative team that shares a common goal of improving the chances for pregnancy every time, for every person they serve.
+The Texas Fertility Center IVF lab announced its affiliation with Ovation Fertility in 2015.
+It has joined a dynamic alliance of some of the country’s top IVF centers and laboratories.
+The partnership allows Texas Fertility Center access to genetic services and a collaborative team.
+They all share a common goal of improving the chances for pregnancy every time, for every person they serve.

 If you are experiencing infertility, contact us at our Austin fertility center.
-We are proud to work with an IVF lab team, Dr VerMilyea, Hank Werland, Kristin Sieren, Melissa Catala, Alicia Picou, Gayle Williamson, Vonda Brabner and Addie Hellmers, who thrive within a culture of “prophylactic management”—preventing errors rather than responding to them.
+We are proud to work with an IVF lab team, Dr VerMilyea, Hank Werland, Kristin Sieren, Melissa Catala, Alicia Picou, Gayle Williamson, Vonda Brabner and Addie Hellmers.
+They thrive in a culture of “prophylactic management”—preventing errors rather than responding to them.